target/matrixprofile-ts/README.md

 >>> matrixProfile.stomp(a,4)
 (array([0., 0., 0., 0., 0., 0., 0., 0., 0.]), array([4., 5., 6., 7., 0., 1., 2., 3., 0.]))
 ```
-Note that STOMP is highly recommended for calculating the Matrix Profile, due to its speed.
+Note that STOMP is highly recommended for calculating the Matrix Profile due to its speed.

 ## Detailed example